18 Top-Rated Day Trips from San Luis Obispo, CA

 Surfers flock to Pismo State Beach to ride the consistently good waves, while sunbathers stretch out on the sandy shoreline.
 A typical scene includes children playing with beach balls or building sand castles, and fishing enthusiasts reeling in catches from the pier.

-A favorite attraction among kids is the Dinosaur Caves Park located at Shell Beach (Price Street and Cliff Avenue) near Pismo State Beach.
-This dinosaur-themed playground features realistic-looking dinosaur eggs (made from concrete), swings, picnic tables, walking trails, and ocean views.
+A favorite attraction among kids is the oceanfront Dinosaur Caves Park located at Shell Beach (Price Street and Cliff Avenue) near Pismo State Beach.
+This dinosaur-themed playground features realistic-looking dinosaur eggs (made from concrete), swings, picnic tables, and walking trails with awe-inspiring coastal views.

 Accommodation: Where to Stay in Pismo Beach